Let's Talk About Your Smile

 Teenagers are some of the most common patients that we see at our Watertown and Woodbury orthodontic offices.

 Dr. Clauss understands how your tooth development, positioning, and self-confidence are all relative to one another.
 Not only that, but the alignment of your bite will have a significant impact on future dental conditions before they ever have the chance to develop.

 If it helps any, you can tell your mom, dad, or another caregiver that Dr. Clauss offers free, no-pressure consultations for you to learn more about how we can help.
 No commitment is required.

 The American Association of Orthodontists recommends that all children have their first orthodontic screening by the age of seven.
 It’s at this point that a mixture of permanent (adult) and primary (baby) teeth are both present.
 Early treatment may help to avoid more serious orofacial development problems later on.

 Whether or not you decide to move forward with any type of treatment is up to you, but you’ll never know what braces options are available until you ask.
-Call today to schedule a free visit with our orthodontic specialist.
+Schedule a free consultation with Dr. Clauss to start your smile journey.